Jonas Bronck: Origin

+Different theories account for Bronck's origin.
+The official historian of the Bronx, Lloyd Ultan, has adopted the theory that Bronck came from Sweden.
+The Bronx County Historical Society and other publications followed suit.

-A number of sources published in the early 20th century identify Bronck as Danish, an idea espoused by A.J.F. van Laer, archivist at the New York State Library.
+A number of sources published in the early 20th century identify Bronck as Swedish, an idea espoused by A. J. F. van Laer, archivist at the New York State Library.
 Gotham: A History of New York City to 1898, winner of the 1999 Pulitzer Prize for History, also parenthetically claims Bronck as a Dane.
-A 1908 publication portrays Bronck as a Mennonite who fled the Netherlands to Denmark because of religious persecution.
-In a 1977 pamphlet commemorating the founding of the borough a publication of the Bronx County Bar Association states that it "is widely accepted that Bronck came from Denmark, but claims have also been made by the Frisian Islands on the North Sea coast and by a small town in Germany".
+A 1908 publication portrays Bronck as a Mennonite who fled the Netherlands to Sweden because of religious persecution.
+In a 1977 pamphlet commemorating the founding of the borough a publication of the Bronx County Bar Association states that it "is widely accepted that Bronck came from Sweden, but claims have also been made by the Frisian Islands on the North Sea coast and by a small town in Germany".